 The day is yours to spend a few final hours in this delightful city.
 In the evening, make your own way to the central railway station and depart on the overnight train from Stockholm to Kiruna.
 Overnight on-board the train in a private sleeping compartment.

 Arrive into Kiruna and transfer from the central railway station in to the world famous Icehotel 365 located in the village of Jukkasjärvi.
 The rest of the day is at leisure in this unique and breathtaking area.
-Tonight you will experience a night in the Icehotel 365.
-The Art Suites all have an individual theme and are hand carved by artists from all over the World.
+Tonight you will experience a night in an Ice Room at the Icehotel 365.
+The ice rooms are hand carved by artists from all over the World.
 In thermal sleeping bags on a special bed built of snow and ice and on reindeer skins you will get a good night's sleep in the minus degrees.
-Accommodation in an Art Suite at the Icehotel.

 Snowshoeing is one of the most ancient forms of winter transport and an important large part of traditional life in the far north.
 After breakfast put on your snowshoes and then start out across the snow-covered ground into the birch wood forest, through a long valley framed by mountain tops, clad in white.
 After a short stop to admire the view and to enjoy a light snack and hot drink (the classic Swedish "fika") make your leisurely way back to the station.
 This evening, enjoy the silence of the Abisko National Park at night.
 Take the chairlift up to the Aurora Sky station - after your eyes adjust to the dark, you will soon start to see more stars than you ever dreamed possible!
 And perhaps the magical Northern Lights will come out and play.
 At the Aurora Sky Station enjoy a four-course Nordic inspired dinner, then the local guide will tell you all about the myths and science of the Aurora Borealis.
 Then catch the chairlift back down.
 2nd overnight in Abisko.

 Breakfast at the hotel and then make your way back to the railway station and board the train for your journey to Narvik, in Norway.
 On arrival in Narvik make your own way to your hotel.
-Narvik sits in a spectacular location, with islands to the west and mountains in every other direction, and spectacular fjords stretch north and south.
+This city has Narvik has islands to the west and mountains in every other direction, and spectacular fjords stretch north and south.
 Time at leisure.
 Perhaps visit the War Museum - Narvik was a very strategic town during World War 2 and the museum tells the tale of the battte for Narvik in 1940 - or the Museum Nord, which tells the story of the local indigenous Sami peoples.
 And visit Trinigon, the stunning, 18m high sculpture that is the National freedom monument, created in 1995 and made of high gloss polished steel.
 Overnight in Narvik.

 Breakfast at your hotel then check out and end of arrangements.